-Now that the summer has come to a close (I say this as it’s been barely hitting 60 degrees and raining in Providence), do you still think about vacation?
-Are you a summer only type of traveler?
+Now that the winter has come to a close, do you still think about vacation?
+Are you a winter only type of traveler?

 What happens come winter and fall, are vacation days left on the table?